 Cons:

-- Not breathable—not a good choice if you get overheat easily
+- Not breathable—not a good choice if you tend to get warm easily

 - Can be stiff— doesn’t have good drape